Detecting Thermodynamic Phase Transition via Explainable Machine Learning of Photoemission Spectroscopy: Methods

 \subsection{Model evaluation and hyperparameter tuning}

 Evaluating the performance of an unsupervised domain adaptation (UDA) model is challenging due to the lack of the target domain labels\,\cite{morerio2017minimal, saito2021tune, yang2023can}.
-As the domain classifier acts as a regularizer on CNN\,\cite{JMLR:v17:15-239}, we first optimize the CNN model without the domain classifier using simulated ARPES data (detailed in Supplementary Note 5).
+As the domain classifier acts as a regularizer on CNN\,\cite{JMLR:v17:15-239}, we first optimize the hyperparameter of a CNN model without the domain classifier using simulated ARPES data (detailed in supplemental methods, Figure S3 and Table S5).
 We then fine-tune the adaptation parameter based on the transfer score (TS) metrics\,\cite{yang2023can}, which evaluates the transferability and discriminability of the feature space.
 The TS is formulated as follows:

 Here, $\mathcal{H}$ denotes the Hopkins statistic\,\cite{banerjee2004validating}, which measures the clustering tendency of the feature representation in the target domain; $\mathcal{M}$ denotes mutual information between the input and prediction in the target domain; $K$ is the number of classes for the normalization purpose.
 To obtain the Hopkins statistic, we define $\textbf{f}_t$ as the feature embeddings of all target domain samples, which is given by $\textbf{f}_t = [\mathrm{f}_1, \mathrm{f}_2, \ldots, \mathrm{f}_{n_t}]$, where $\mathrm{f}_j = G_f(\mathbf{x}_j^t; \theta_f)$.
-From $\textbf{f}_t$, we randomly sample $m=0.05n_t$ data points\,\cite{lawson1990new} without replacement to generate a set $R$.
+From $\textbf{f}_t$, we randomly sample $m=0.05n_t$ data points\,\cite{lawson1990new}, without replacement to generate a set $R$.
 Additionally, we generate a set $U$ comprising $m$ data points sampled from a uniform distribution bounded by the minimum and maximum values along each feature dimension of $\textbf{f}_t$.
 We then compute two distance measures: $u_k$, the distance of samples in $U$ from their nearest neighbor in $R$, and $w_k$, the distance of samples in $R$ from their nearest neighbor in $R$.
 The Hopkins statistic is then defined as: